jawngee/Kaiwa/README.markdown

 PCRE - <http://www.pcre.org/>

+##Kaiwa Messenger##
+This is a simple application showing you how to do inter-app communication with Kaiwa.
+It's probably not well written.

 ##Licenses##
 Below are the license terms for the individual packages used to write Kaiwa.
 They are all BSD as